studio-1b/HtmlParser/README.md

   I obviously didn't complete every feature as planned.
   It worked enough for my use case, and I stopped working on it.
 This has been what it does for me

-IT ISN't PERFECT b/c I just fix enogh bugs, for it to serve my needs.
+IT ISN'T PERFECT b/c I just fix enough bugs, for it to serve my needs.
 I THINK IT IS AN EXCELLENT PLACE TO START, if you want to figure out how to parse HTML yourself.

     It has parsed Fantasy Football stats